japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 streams: StreamingQueryManager
 ----

-The `streams` method returns a link:spark-sql-streaming-StreamingQueryManager.adoc[StreamingQueryManager] that is used to...TK
+The `streams` method returns a spark-sql-streaming-StreamingQueryManager.md[StreamingQueryManager] that is used to...TK

 CAUTION: FIXME